kevinlinxc/B-Flat/README.md

 The code is not the best quality, and its compounded by the fact that sliders in OpenCV are very finicky and require global variables.

+## Usage
+- Install Python
+- python -m venv venv
+- activate the venv (depends on your OS)
+- pip install -r requirements.txt
+- python main.py
+- Select your sheet music pdf
+- Crop the left and right sides until the black bars and hit any button.

 ## Problem
 As far as I'm aware, there's no app that lets you easily play from sheet music on a cell phone.